 As a small business it is definitely possible, and actually quite important, to market your business and tell people all about it without spending a lot of money on traditional advertising.

 I mean, come ‘on, you don’t want to be broke before you even get started.

 Instead of spending lots of cash on traditional ads that may or may not work, learn how to market your small business on a shoestring budget so that you can keep your expenses to a minimum, as you increase your revenue.

-Define Your Target Market
+Define Your Small Business Target Market First

 You can save a lot of money by avoiding a blanket marketing campaign that tries to appeal to too many people, or tries to grab the attention of someone who isn’t interested at all in your product or service.

 After all, you wouldn’t market lawn care services to people who live in apartments, would you?